 *whipping up some tacos with leftover meat and veggies.

 It takes a little preparation and ingenuity but eating whole, unprocessed foods tastes so much better; it’s totally worth it!

 Lest this post makes you all think we’re perfect over here…right now we’ve got Lucky Charms, nutrigrain bars and fruit snacks hanging around (what happens when dad does the shopping) but we try to make that kind of junk an occasional treat.
-I use my best judgement when buying packaged foods for my family and just do the best that I can.
+I use my best judgment when buying packaged foods for my family and just do the best that I can.
 I think that we moms often get freaked about all the stuff we’re not doing right, that we forget about how far we’ve come!
 The trick is just to improve, a little at a time.